 Stop system hopping as much as possible

-System hopping basically means switching from one system or strategy to another.
+System hopping is one of the major problems in technical analysis which basically means switching from one system or strategy to another.
 Traders do that because they do not find profitability in one system.

 “Practice makes a man perfect.”